mirman-wauhls2017/webapps2/4-pack-it-up/README.md

 There's a new folder: `node_modules/`.
 Inside of it, npm has installed jQuery.
 Pretty easy, right?
 You can check [npmjs.com](npmjs.com) for a list of available npm packages.
 There are lots.

-Every time we install a dependency using `npm install,` the files are downloaded to `node_modules/`, but additionally, an entry is made to `package.json` indicating that this project is using that dependency.
+Every time we install a dependency using `npm install,` the files are downloaded to `node_modules/`.
+Additionally, an entry is made to `package.json` indicating that this project is using that dependency.
 Why?

 These dependencies are common—lots of projects use the same ones.
 It's useless to have the same files saved over and over again in different repositories.
 That's just a waste of space.
 So instead, we're going to tell our Git repo to _ignore_ the entire `node_modules/` directory.
 We do that the following way: